-Similar to Google search results, the stores are ranked, and being in the top significantly changes the amount of traffic you’ll get.
+Similar to search results, the stores are ranked, and being in the top significantly changes the amount of traffic you’ll get.
 Though this is different from ranking with just SEO.
 You have to optimize your Google My Business Listing.

 Here are some ways to optimize them:

 Reviews are a good factor in where you’ll rank in Google Map Pack.
-The better the reviews your shop has, the higher you’ll be in the list.
+The better the reviews your store has, the higher you’ll be in the list.
 Try to incentivize people in writing a review with a coupon e.g 10% off next purchase.